-(4.7%).
+In the Pfizer studies that led to FDA approval, among women who received the vaccine, there was a slightly higher percentage who gave birth early, before 37 weeks (5.7%), than among those who got a placebo, (4.7%).
 But the difference was not statistically significant.
 Still, that trend is potentially more concerning when coupled with the fact that another pharmaceutical company, GlaxoSmithKline, stopped developing a maternal RSV vaccine very similar to Pfizer's after its studies found a statistically significant risk of preterm births associated with the shot.
-"One of two things could be true," says Offit.
-"Either both have the same problem, and Pfizer hasn't found it yet, or neither has a problem."
 While there isn't an obvious reason why the vaccine would contribute to premature delivery, the RSV protein targeted by the vaccine can trigger inflammatory reactions that could increase the risk for preterm birth.